Free LASIK Consultation: Call (855) 875-2020 9:00am–5:00pm

 READ MORE

 While there is no cure, having your macular degeneration diagnosed and receiving treatment can help to slow down the progression.
+Your eye doctor may recommend a screening called an optical coherence tomography to diagnose this condition.
 Depending on whether you have a dry or wet form of macular degeneration, treatment options may include:

 • Anti-angiogenesis Drugs: These medications stop the creation of blood vessels as well as the leakage of blood vessels in the eye that contribute to macular degeneration.

-• Laser Surgery: These treatments involve the use of high-energy laser light to destroy abnormal blood vessels growing inside of the eye.
+• Laser Surgery/Laser Therapy: These treatments involve the use of high-energy laser light to destroy abnormal blood vessels growing inside of the eye.

-• Vitamins: Studies show that some individuals who take supplements including lutein vitamins C and E, beta-carotene, copper, and zinc lower their risk for vision loss.
+• Vitamins: Studies show that some individuals who take supplements including lutein, vitamins C and E, beta-carotene, copper, and zinc lower their risk for vision loss and macular disease.

 Contact Us Today